DylanBulfin/bignum/README.md

 memory/runtime footprint (relative to arbitrary-precision libraries).
 It accomplishes this by only storing up to 64 bits in the significand (similar to the floating point standard).

+## Inspiration/Why Did I Make This?
+The inspiration for this library was looking into idle/incremental games.
+These games almost always have some sort of exponential growth function and as a result often have to limit the number of items/buildings you can own to avoid overflowing the `f64` they store the value in.
+I want to be able to ignore this limit, hence this library.
+It's perfect for situations where you need to store an extremely large number but without the overhead of an arbitrary-precision library.

+## Goals
+My ultimate goal is to make this as close to a `u64` stand-in as possible.
+The user should be able to create them at the beginning of the program (or whenever they're needed), and then use them as if it was a standard `u64` price/score/etc. value.

+As an addendum to the above I want it to be lightweight and performant.
+Users should be able to modify, create, and delete them at will without notable performance hits (to the extent that's possible).

 ## Usage
 Bases 2, 8, 10, and 16 are all pre-defined, and aliased to
 `BigNumBin, BigNumOct, BigNumDec, BigNumHex`.
 As an example, to create a binary `BigNum`